 The observations proposed for Large Projects may span up to 3 cycles when required to achieve the scientific goals.
 In the case of target conflicts with a small proposal, the Selecting Official, based on the recommendation of the peer review, may award the target in question to the smaller proposal.
 In this case, the proposer of the Large Project may always make use of data taken for the other project once they are made public.

 Large Projects are evaluated differently from other proposals.
 A Large Project is first evaluated and graded along with the other observing proposals by two independent “Topical Science” panels.
-The graded Large Projects are then passed to the “Big Project” panel which allocates time separately to the LPs and XVPs and makes the final recommendations for an integrated observing plan involving all top-rated proposals to the selection official.
+The graded Large Projects are then passed to the “Big Project” panel which allocates time separately to the LPs and XVPs and makes the final recommendations for an integrated observing plan involving all top-rated proposals to the Selection Official.
 Although the Big Project panel may recommend shortening a Large Project under exceptional circumstances, it is intended that a Large Project be an all-or-nothing proposition.
 Observations allocated in this category will be allocated one year of proprietary time unless a shorter time is requested by the PI.

 4.3 X-ray Visionary Projects